 Type?
 At The Reach you can boulder on around 650 square metres of bouldering surface or hit the ropes with around 750 square metres of roped climbing, ranging from grades 4-8a.
 Try out one of the 80 top-rope routes up to 11 metres high, one of the 50 lead climbs, or have a go at the free-standing 4 metre-high boulder on the ground floor.

 Registration?
-To climb unsupervised at The Reach, visitors need to be registered as a member.
-Experienced climbers can turn up and join (£4 one-off fee), but beginners must complete either a Taster Session or the more extensive Basic Skills course, where you’ll learn how to handle ropes and harnesses, tie the essential knots and also climbing techniques.
+To climb unsupervised at The Reach, visitors need to be registered as either a bouldering-only member or a full member which means you can also climb in the roped sections.
+Experienced climbers can just turn up and join (£5 one-off fee), but beginners must attend a Basic Skills course depending on which type of climbing they'd like to focus on.

 Facilities?
 Lockers, showers, toilets, changing rooms, on-site shop, cafe and free parking available.

 Special courses?
-Taster Session, Basic Skills course, NICAS Levels 1-4, group climbing, private tuition, indoor lead climbing tuition, adult improver course, bouldering tuition, training room tuition, school and youth group sessions, team building/corporate sessions.
+Taster Session, Basic Skills course, technique improvement courses, NICAS Levels 1-4, lead climbing courses, private tuition, team building/corporate sessions.

 Kids?
-There’s no minimum age for children climbing under the supervision of an adult member (max two kids per adult), and 14-17 year olds may climb unsupervised with parental consent if they pass the Under 18s assessment.
-The Reach, like Mile End, offers National Indoor Climbing Award Scheme (NICAS) sessions for young people, plus a young climbers' club for ages 7-17.
+Under 18s are welcome at The Reach but only under the supervision of an instructor or experienced member (max two kids per adult).
+The Reach, like Mile End, offers National Indoor Climbing Award Scheme (NICAS) sessions for young people, plus a young climbers' club for ages 7-17 during weekends and school holidays.
 Parties can also be booked for 7-17 year olds.

 Anything else?
 The Reach first opened in early 2010 and is situated right by the River Thames.
 It sells itself as ‘South London’s largest climbing wall’ and refers to its walls by name, such as: The Slab (an unusual 11 metre high wall at a 30 degree angle), Razzle Dazzle (inspired by Colorado Mountains) and The Overhang (a lead wall with two angled facets at 35 degrees and 25 degrees).

 Type?
-There's something for everyone with 200 square metres of bouldering wall, 350 climbing routes and 110 roped lines too, graded from F3 to F8a.
-Routes are changed every month and bouldering problems go up to a massive V10 grade.
-It also has a campus board, traverse wall and training rooms.
+There's something for everyone at Westway with 200 square metres of bouldering wall with up to 150 boulder problems, 365 climbing routes and 110 roped lines too that reach up to 13.5m high.
+Routes are changed every month (there's a pretty impressive schedule that breaks it all down for you) and bouldering problems go up to a massive V10 grade.
+It also has a campus board, gymnastic rings, traverse wall and training rooms.

 Where?
 White City, W10 6RP.
 Map here.